 No depth coordinate is required as this is determined by Iris.
-This function works best when the fx\variables provide the cell volume.

-The fx\variables argument specifies the fx variables that the user wishes to input to the function; the user may specify it calling the variables e.g.
+This function works best when the fx_variables provide the cell volume.
+The optional fx_variables argument specifies the fx variables that the user wishes to input to the function.
+More details on this are given in Fx variables as cell measures or ancillary variables.